-10 Facts About Charlotte Brontë
+10 Surprising Facts About Charlotte Brontë

 Charlotte Brontë was born in England to an Irish father and Cornish mother on April 21, 1816.
-And though much of her life was marked by tragedy, she wrote novels and poems that found great success in her lifetime and are still popular nearly 200 years later.
+Though much of her life was marked by tragedy, she wrote novels and poems that found great success in her lifetime and are still popular nearly 200 years later.
 But there’s a lot more to Brontë than Jane Eyre.

 Maria Branwell Brontë was 38 when she died in 1821 of ovarian cancer (or, it's been suggested, of a post-natal infection), leaving her husband, Patrick Brontë, and their six young children behind.
 In the years after Maria died, Patrick sent four of his daughters, including Charlotte, to a boarding school for the daughters of clergy members.
 Brontë later used her bad experiences at this school—it was a harsh, abusive environment—as inspiration for Lowood Institution in Jane Eyre.
-As an adult, Bronte mentioned her mother (who was also fond of writing) in a letter, saying: “I wish she had lived and that I had known her.”
+As an adult, Brontë mentioned her mother (who was also fond of writing) in a letter, saying: "I wish she had lived and that I had known her."

 Though one of her boarding school report cards described her abilities as "altogether clever for her age, but knows nothing systematically," Brontë was a voracious reader during her childhood and teen years, and she wrote stories and staged plays at home with her siblings.
 With her brother Branwell, especially, she wrote manuscripts, plays, and stories, drawing on literature, magazines, and the Bible for inspiration.
 For fun, they created magazines that contained everything a real magazine would have—from the essays, letters, and poems to the ads and notes from the editor.

 3. Charlotte Brontë worked as a teacher and governess but disliked it.